 Champagne and Cake Reception

 This is probably the least expensive type of reception, and it's what was once the norm for most weddings.
 Gather everyone after the ceremony for a bit of cake and a few toasts.
 But don't ask your guests to get in their cars again.
 Have your reception in the garden of your ceremony venue, or even right in the same room.
-I also suggest that you put on your invitation "champagne and cake to follow" so that guests will know there isn't a meal.

-If you're not a fan of big crowds or lots of mingling, a champagne and cake reception is often short and sweet.
+- Pros: If you're not a fan of big crowds or lots of mingling, a champagne and cake reception is often short and sweet.

-Some guests might expect more.
+- Cons: Some guests might expect more.
 You might find that it's over far too fast for your liking!
 And you'll have to skip out on some of the traditional aspects of a wedding reception.

 Cocktail Wedding Reception

-Cocktail receptions can be elegant and stylish, and allow your guests to really mingle and meet each other.
+Cocktail receptions can be elegant and stylish and allow your guests to really mingle and meet each other.
 They tend to be a bit more relaxed than a sit-down meal, and often feel like a great party.

-If your venue is small, cocktail receptions allow you to have more people.
+- Pros: If your venue is small, cocktail receptions allow you to have more people.
 They're typically shorter than a sit-down meal, and they allow you to really circulate and enjoy the party.

-While you might anticipate that a cocktail reception would be cheaper, your guests will likely drink more than at a dinner reception.
+- Cons: While you might anticipate that a cocktail reception would be cheaper, your guests will likely drink more than at a dinner reception.
 Since most people won't be seated, some guests will have trouble seeing events like the first dance.

 Dinner Wedding Reception

-The most classic and formal type of wedding reception, a sit-down or buffet dinner allows you time to really celebrate your wedding, treat your guests, and still have everyone up on the dance floor afterwards.
+The most classic and formal type of wedding reception, a sit-down or buffet dinner allows you time to really celebrate your wedding, treat your guests, and still have everyone up on the dance floor afterward.
 You'll start with a cocktail hour, then proceed into an adjoining room for dinner, followed by dancing, cake cutting, bouquet tossing and more.

-Your guests will feel like you really went all out, and feel special.
+- Pros: Your guests will feel like you really went all out, and feel special.
 You won't feel rushed or hurried.

-Typically, this is the most expensive type of wedding reception.
+- Cons: Typically, this is the most expensive type of wedding reception.
 You might also feel a little sad that your wedding night in the hotel room is starting so late! (wink).

 A New Twist